 History of Indian Diaspora

 “The Sun Never Sets on the Indian Diaspora” Shundall Prasad Once More Removed

-The modern Indian Diaspora began in the 19th century with the importation of East Indian indentured workers as a cheap and steady labor force in various imperial colonies.
+The modern Indian Diaspora began in the 19th century with the importation of indentured workers from India as a cheap and steady labor force in various imperial colonies.
 Indian indentured immigration began with Mauritius in 1834, and by 1845 the first ship arrived in Trinidad’s Port-of-Spain, carrying 217 Indian laborers, initiating the massive migration of South Asians across the globe (Leonce 2007, Lal 1998).
 Over 1.5 million Indians arrived on foreign soil as bonded laborers during the 87-year colonial indentureship system (Lal 1998).
 Many of these immigrants chose to stay upon the termination of their contracts, establishing vibrant communities, continuing traditions while radically altering their own identities as South Asians.
 Today, the Indian Government estimates over 20 million people of Indian origin constitute the Diaspora.
 This includes citizens of India living abroad, as well as citizens of Canada, Fiji, Guyana, Jamaica, Malaysia, Mauritius, Trinidad, Singapore, South Africa, United Kingdom, and the United States.